mozilla/mozregression/README.md

 ### Command line only

-If you are **really sure** that you only want to hack on mozregression command line:
+If you are **really sure** that you only want to hack on the mozregression command line:

 1. Install [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/)
   or [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/).